FullStackCraft/charge-keyboard.com/README.md

-# Charge Keyboard Splash Page
+# Charge Keyboard

+The charge keyboard is the worlds first self-charging wireless mechanical keyboard.
+Never put new batteries in your keyboard ever again.

 # Thanks